 When you’re thinking about getting a new vehicle, knowing its seating capacity means more than just counting seats.
 It’s about making sure everyone is comfortable, whether you’re driving a short distance or going on a long trip.

-Whether you’re looking at a small car for city driving or a big SUV for family outings, how the seats are arranged can really affect your choice.
+Whether you’re looking at a small car for city driving or a big SUV for family outings, the arrangement of the seats can really affect your choice.

 So, how do you figure out which type of vehicle is right for you?
 Let’s look at the details of small, midsize, and large vehicles to see how the number of seats can impact your driving experience.